 \subsection{Server knows the user-to-helper cache association a priori}

-When the server knows the user-to-helper cache association $\mathcal{U}$ before, the system operates in two phases: \textit{1) placement phase}: the server fills the helper caches and the user caches by taking into account the user-to-helper cache association $\mathcal{U}$, and \textit{2) delivery phase}.
+When the server knows the user-to-helper cache association $\mathcal{U}$ before, the system operates in two phases: \textit{1) placement phase} and \textit{2) delivery phase}.
+The server fills the helper caches and the user caches by taking into account the user-to-helper cache association, $\mathcal{U}$.